ttnhathuy313/gradient-descent-viz/README.md

 Step 1: Run `pip install -r ./requirements.txt` (Make sure that the terminal is at the folder address)

-Step 2: Run `gradient_descent.py`
+Step 2: Run `gradient_descent.py`, you will see the gradient descent process of fixed step size, Wolfe's condition, and backtrack approach.
+You can always zoom in the Matplotlib graph to see more clear.

-Step 3: Open `animation.gif` to see the gradient descent process!
+Step 3: Open `_____.gif` to see the gradient descent process!

-Step 4: Try to learn something from it

-## What have I done?

-You are given the class for 2-variable function.
-I also provide some code to plot the graph as a 2D contour graph (kindly find in `function_plot.py`).

-## What do you need to do?

-Implement gradient descent for this function and create something similar to animation.gif